TheEdoRan/next-safe-action/packages/website/docs/safe-action-client/using-a-middleware.md

 });
 ```

-As you can see, you can use the `cookies()` and `headers()` functions from `next/headers` to get cookie values and request headers, since the middleware is part of a Server Action execution.
-You can also delete/manipulate cookies in middleware, and safely throw an error, that will be caught by the client and returned to the client as a `serverError` result.
+As you can see, you can use the `cookies()` and `headers()` functions from `next/headers` to get cookie values and request headers.
+You can also delete/manipulate cookies in the middleware (since it is part of a Server Action execution), and safely throw an error, that will be caught by the client and returned to the client as a `serverError` result.

 Middleware can also be used to return a context, that will be passed as the second argument of the action server code function.
 This is very useful if you want, for example, find out which user executed the action.
-Here's an example reusing the `authAction` client from above:
+Here's an example reusing the `authAction` client defined above:

 ```typescript title=src/app/send-message-action.ts
 import { authAction } from "@/lib/safe-action";